 However, as Summer turned into Fall and then Winter, I found a totally new use case for our van: snowboard/ski trips.
 When “mad pow disease” strikes, there is simply no better ski lodge than Theodosia!
 After all, she’s got a ton of interior space to chill in, a fridge (for cold beer), and an entire kitchen to make sandwiches in.
 Did I mention that she also comes stocked with a kick-ass Webasto heater that I leave on ALL DAY?!
 Meaning, when I get back to my van for lunch or to make my way back down the hill, Theodosia is ready and waiting for me to slip out of my boots, into my toasty warm home-on-wheels.

-Here are the five things I do to prep my van for an epic snowboarding trip:
+Here are the five things I do to prep my van for an epic snowboarding trip and get my vehicle winter-ready for mountain missions:

 prep van for winter - IMG 6931 1 480x480

 1. Securely pack my boots, board(s), and gear in the van’s garage.
-I keep all of my gear in a big Rubbermaid Tub or a nylon bag and use bungee cords to tie everything down.
+I keep all of my gear in a big Rubbermaid Tub or a nylon bag and use bungee cords to tie everything down so my winter road trip rig stays dialed and my cold-weather adventure vehicle is organized.

 prep van for winter - IMG 6912 2 480x480